 When a retailer gives you a VAT invoice for an amount over £100, it must show the amount of VAT charged.

-1 Regulation 20 of the Consumer Protection from Unfair Trading Regulations 2008
+1 Paragraph 20 of the Consumer Protection from Unfair Trading Regulations 2008

 A retailer may not describe a product as "free" if you have to pay for it or it is conditional upon paying for something else.